Global Next-Generation ELISA (ELISA 2.0) Market Size is predicted to grow at a 9.6 % CAGR during the forecast period for 2025 to 2034.

 · MyBioSource, Inc.

 The next-generation ELISA (ELISA 2.0) market is segmented into product type, technology platform, application, and end user.
 Based on the product type, the market is segmented into kits & reagents, instruments & analyzers, software & services.
 Based on the technology platform, the market is divided into detection methods, advanced formats.
 Based on the application, the market is divided into biopharma & QC, diagnostics, research & development, and others.
-Based on the end-user industry, the market is divided into pharmaceutical & biotechnology companies, cell & gene therapy developers, vaccine manufacturers, academic & research institutes, contract testing laboratories (CROS/CDMOS), hospitals & diagnostic labs.
+Based on the end-user industry, the market is divided into pharmaceutical & biotechnology companies, cell & gene therapy developers, Vaccine manufacturers, academic & research institutes, contract testing laboratories (CROS/CDMOS), hospitals & diagnostic labs.

 The next-generation ELISA market is expected to experience the most significant growth rate in the detection method segment, which is primarily driven by its direct contribution to the improvement of critical assay performance metrics.
 A critical market driver is the segment's transition from fundamental colorimetric detection to the integration of advanced techniques, such as chemiluminescence, fluorescence, and electrochemiluminescence.